Hornet004/alx-system_engineering-devops/0x00-shell_basics/README.md

 **7 - The content in 6-firstdirectory creates a directory named "holberton" in the /tmp/ directory**
 >
 **8 - The content in 7-movethatfile moves file betty from /tmp/ to /tmp/holberton**

+>
+**9 - The content in 8-firstdelete file deletes the file betty from /tmp/holberton**